-The UK presently imports 60% of its vegetables and 95% of its fruit.
+The UK presently imports 60% of its vegetables and 95% of its fruit (Defra 2005).
 Feeding the area with vegetables is the easy part.
-Guy Watson of Riverford Farm17 has stated18 that 1 acre of ground19 can produce, organically, sufficient vegetables to fill 30 vegetable boxes around the year.
-Given that the population of Totnes town is 8,416, a total of around 3,500 households, this suggests that around 117 acres would be required, and that for Totnes and District, with its total of 9,682 households, organic vegetables could be provided for all on around 350 acres.
+Guy Watson of Riverford Farm17 has stated18 that 1 acre of ground19 can produce, organically, sufficient vegetables to fill 30 vegetable boxes around the year (enough to meet most of a household's vegetable needs).
+Given that the population of Totnes town is 8,416, a total of around 3,500 households, this suggests that around 47.35 ha. would be required, and that for Totnes and District, with its total of around 10,000 households, organic vegetables could be provided for all on around 142 ha.
 Oral history work conducted by Transition Town Totnes20 suggests that the three urban market gardens that the town used to have were able to produce around 60% of the fresh vegetable requirements of the town, supplemented by that brought in to local markets from nearby farms, and also during World War Two, the nation was able to achieve yields of up to 40 tons per hectare from allotment and back garden vegetable production21.

-Given that Totnes and District contains 319 hectares of back gardens (ONS 2001), were these all to be adequately fertile, south-facing, unshadowed and accessible (that is, not covered in concrete slabs, gravel or decking), and were they to be in the hands of skilled growers reaching the kinds of yields achieved by World War Two allotment gardeners, they could theoretically produce 13,840 tons of fresh vegetables.
+Given that Totnes and District contains 319 ha. of back gardens (ONS 2001), were these all to be adequately fertile, south-facing, unshadowed and accessible (that is, not covered in concrete slabs, gravel or decking), and were they to be in the hands of skilled growers reaching the kinds of yields achieved by World War Two allotment gardeners, they could theoretically produce 13,840 tons of fresh vegetables.
 Although all of the above would take a great deal of work, clearly supplying vegetables is not an impossibly onerous task, especially to feed a population eating more seasonal produce.
-Meeting demand for cereals is harder, and for
+Meeting demand for cereals is harder, and for meat, harder again.